jlumijarvi/mysql-replication-docker/README.md

 FLUSH PRIVILEGES;
 ```

-Grant replication priviledges to the slave user, lock the databases and print the master's status.
+Grant replication privileges to the slave user, lock the databases and print the master's status.

 ```
 mysql -u root -p